Jenjenn/sapgui_export/README.md

 Double-click the `sapgui_export.ahk` file and you will see the AutoHotkey icon ![ahkicon](readme_img/ahk_icon.png) appear in the System Tray.

+(It is best to start the script as Administrator (right click -> Run as Administrator).
+See why below in *Additional Notes*.)

 ### Using

 To run the script, tap the tilde/backtick key ( \` ) with an SAPGUI screen in focus and when the key lifts the script will execute and determine the method needed to save the data on that screen.